KodaZenji/nft-hair-colorizer/README.md

 - Compatible with HashLips, Bueno, and any `#weight` filename-based combiner
 - No OpenCV dependency — only Pillow + NumPy

+- ## ⚡ Quick Start
+1. Draw hairstyles in grayscale in ibis Paint, export as PNG
+2. Drop PNGs into a `Hairstyles/` folder
+3. Edit the `COLORABLE` list in the script with your filenames
+4. Run: `pip install Pillow numpy && python generate_hair_colors_example.py`
+5. Pick up your colored variants from `Hairstyles_Colored/`

 ---

 ## Option 1 — Run Locally